 Directed by: Michele Soavi (Cemetery Man)

-The Thursday Horror Picture Show will screen The Church Thursday, July 11, at 8 p.m. in the Cinema Lounge of The Carolina Asheville and will be hosted by Xpress movie critics Ken Hanke and Justin Souther.
+The Thursday Horror Picture Show will screen The Sect Thursday, Nov.
+7, at 8 p.m. in the Cinema Lounge at The Carolina Asheville and will be hosted by Xpress movie critics Ken Hanke and Justin Souther.